tuttelikz/farabio/docs/source/reference/core.configs.rst

-:py:mod:`~farabi.core.configs` Module
+:py:mod:`~farabio.core.configs` Module
 ==========================================

-:py:mod:`~farabi.core.configs` module combines is a main place for model configurations.
+:py:mod:`~farabio.core.configs` module combines is a main place for model configurations.
 These settings are separately defined in their related functions.

 Categories of arguments